 - Sustainable Food-Energy-Water nexus

 - Hersh B, Mirkouei A, Sessions J, Rezaie B, You Y. A review and future directions on enhancing sustainability benefits across food-energy-water systems: The potential role of biochar-derived products.
 AIMS Environmental Science 2019, 6(5): 379-416.
 DOI: 10.3934/environsci.2019.5.379.

 - Environmental fate of engineered nanomaterials

-- Wu F, You Y, Werner D, Jiao S, Hu J, Zhang X, et al. Carbon nanomaterials differently affect carbon cycle-related functions in soil microbial communities and the coupling of carbon cycle with that of other nutrients.
+- Wu F, You Y, Werner D, Jiao S, Hu J, Zhang X, et al. Carbon nanomaterials affect carbon cycle-related functions of the soil microbial community and the coupling of nutrient cycles.
 Submitted 2019.

 - Wu F, You Y, Zhang X, Zhang H, Chen W, Yang Y, et al. Effects of various carbon nanotubes on soil bacterial community composition and structure.
 Environmental Science & Technology 2019, 53(10), 5707-5716.
 DOI: 10.1021/acs.est.8b06909.